-Qantas Frequent Flyer are running a 10 day promotion for a % bonus on transfers from credit cards that allow transfers to Qantas Points, which is primarily the American Express Platinum Charge card, and who are targeted for the offer – more on that later in the guide.
+Qantas Frequent Flyer are running their standard bonus promotion in March for up to 30% bonus on transfers from credit cards that allow transfers to Qantas Points, which is primarily the American Express Platinum Charge card, and who are targeted for the offer – more on that later in the guide.

-It’s the highest and best bonus we’ve seen in tracking this offer over the course of the last few years, with no minimum transfer amount, and helps to offset some of Qantas’ higher points redemption pricing compared to their competitors like Asia Miles, and would also be good for transferring over if you have one of our ‘best uses of Qantas Points’ in mind, such as for Emirates Business or First Class.
+This is the usual offer than Qantas Frequent Flyer run when offering a bonus, which comes around a few times per year.
+It helps to offset some of Qantas’ higher points redemption pricing compared to their competitors like Asia Miles, and would also be good for transferring over if you have one of our ‘best uses of Qantas Points’ in mind, such as for Emirates Business or First Class.

 Options for credit cards that transfer points from flexible points programs to Qantas Points are very few and far between, with most cards not offering this option, with instead you being locked into monthly sweeps to Qantas instead of transferring on demand.

 This guide runs through the few cards that do offer this option which is great for additional flexibility when it comes to using your points.

 The current bonus offer

 - 30% bonus on transfers over 1,000,000 points